hyeondo-jang/prune_lora/README.md

 ```
 This will guide you through setting up your distributed training environment.
 Make sure to choose FSDP (`Fully Sharded Data Parallel`) when prompted, as the training pipeline is optimized for it.

+Configurations used for our paper can be found at `/configs`.

 #### Launching
 Once configured, you can launch the training script using `accelerate launch`: